joergschultzelutter/pypi-publish-workflow/README.md

 This Github action will do the following __whenever a new release is published__:

-- Read the Python file and extract the version information
+- Read the Python file and extract the version information, based on the given Regex.
+Abort job if no match was found.
-- In case of an error, abort the whole process
+- Check if the Github ``ref_type`` has the value ``tag``.
+This is only the case when you drafted a new release.
+Otherwise, this value is likely set to ``master``.
+Abort job in case of a mismatch.
-- In case of success, write a file called ``VERSION`` to your repo's root directory, build the package and then publish the content to PyPi Test
+- Check if the Github ``ref_name`` is equal to the extracted version from you Python file.
+Abort job in case of a mismatch.
-- If successful, publish to PyPi Prod.
+- Build the PyPi package.
+Deploy it to PyPi Test and (if successful) PyPi Prod.

 ## Test your work flow